-I am Geetha, a social psychologist working on understanding diversity, multiculturalism and migration.
+I am Geetha, a social psychologist working on understanding what diversity, multiculturalism, and migration mean for the psychology of individuals in contemporary society.

 I am especially interested in how social scientists can study and address social issues across disciplinary boundaries.
 I am currently developing transdisciplinary theory and methods in my position as Assistant Professor, at the University of Groningen, working on the SCOOP consortium goals.